Kaiser-Yang/vimwiki/programming/theMissingSemesterNotes.md

 # use -v for invert-match, this will output those which don't match
 grep -v

-# use /dev/video0 to take a picture, and convert to gray,
+# use /dev/video0 to take a picture, and convert it to gray,
-# and zip it, then use the gzip on tsp(a server) to unzip the one,
+# and zip it, then use the gzip on tsp (a server) to unzip the one,
 # then use feh to show the result.
 ffmpeg -loglevel panic -i /dev/video0 -frames 1 -f image2 - \
 | convert --colorspace gray - | gzip | ssh tsp 'gzip -d | tee copy.png' | feh -